Text Message Scams: How to Identify, Report, and Help Protect Yourself

 Other text message red flags include:

-• The text message is sent out of the blue, and you don’t recognize the sender
+- The text message is sent out of the blue, and you don’t recognize the sender.

-• The sender:
+- The sender:

-• Seems overly eager to chat and asks a lot of personal questions
+- Seems overly eager to chat and asks a lot of personal questions.

-• Asks you to move the conversation to WhatsApp, Telegram, or another type of messaging app
+- Asks you to move the conversation to WhatsApp, Telegram, or another type of messaging app.

-• Talks about financial products (especially cryptocurrency) or investment opportunities early in the conversation
+- Talks about financial products (especially cryptocurrency) or investment opportunities early in the conversation.

-• Sends you a photo (or has an online profile photo) and they look like a professional model
+- Sends you a photo (or has an online profile photo) and they look like a professional model.

-• Refuses to take part in a video call with you
+- Refuses to take part in a video call with you.

-• The text message contains many misspellings, bad grammar, or both
+- The text message contains many misspellings, bad grammar, or both.

-• The phone number of the sender is unusually long
+- The phone number of the sender is unusually long.

-• The message contained in the text is not relevant to you at all
+- The message contained in the text is not relevant to you at all.

 How do I protect myself from text scams?

 To help protect yourself from text message scams, use discretion when opening text messages.
 Should you receive an unexpected or unsolicited text, do NOT reply or click on any links in the message.
-“This is really the biggest thing to remember,” NCOA's Waterman said.
+“This is really the biggest thing to remember,” NCOA's Johnston said.

 The “don’t click/don't respond” rule applies even if you recognize the name of the sender (your bank, for example) and think the text message may be real.
 If that’s the case, contact the organization separately using contact information from their official website or mail correspondence.